Cultural heritage and progressive values

 inspiring community, learning, and activism

-Course offerings include (1) Beginner; (2) Advanced Beginner; (3) Intermediate; and (4) Advanced: Language Through Literature
+Course offerings include (1) Beginner Pt.
+2; (2) Advanced Beginner; (3) Intermediate; and (4) Advanced: Language Through Literature

-Beginner (Tues nights): Learn conversation skills, how to read Yiddish, and elementary grammar.
-Students who don't yet know the Hebrew alphabet may be asked to come to class a half hour early for the first few sessions.
+Beginner, part 2 (Tues nights): Continue to learn conversation skills, how to read Yiddish, and elementary grammar.
 The class will be interactive and lively, using a textbook, songs, games, films and other multi-media materials.
-Level: This course will suit you whether you’re totally new to Yiddish or already know a few basics.
+Level: This course is intended for students who took the fall Beginner class at Boston Workers Circle or newcomers who have learned some basics in another setting.
 Instructor: Jonah Sidman.

-Advanced Beginner (Tues nights): In this course, we'll focus on increasing comfort with the basic grammar of Yiddish and with fluency speaking & reading, through use of a textbook, conversation, reading, games, and music.
-Along the way, you'll learn more about the culture and history of the Ashkenazi Jewish people.
-By the end of the course, students will be able to read short texts in Yiddish with the help of a dictionary.
-Extra resources for how to get connected with the contemporary world of Yiddish speakers will be included.
-Level: Students should be familiar with the alef-beys, and be able to read, write and speak some simple sentences in Yiddish.
-A typical advanced beginner student has studied Yiddish before, but doesn't feel confident yet with reading paragraphs, and would like to review and continue to learn about tenses, verb conjugations, and other mechanics of the language.
+Advanced Beginner (Tues nights): Focus on increasing your comfort with Yiddish grammar and with fluency speaking & reading and writing, through use of a textbook, conversation, reading, games, and music.
+Teachings will also include information about the culture and history of the Ashkenazi Jewish people and how to get connected with the contemporary world of Yiddish speakers.
+Level: Students should already be able to read, write and speak simple sentences in Yiddish and be willing to stretch to learn to read & write short texts in Yiddish and to do short oral presentations in class.
 Instructor: Abby Howell.

-Intermediate (Mon nights): Students will build on their knowledge of Yiddish through conversation, reading annotated prose and poetry, further exploring Yiddish grammar (including more advanced verb forms and sentence structures), and diving into the wide world of Yiddish music and culture, integrating both modern day and historical content.
-Our class will also explore the interests of the students (that's you!) and what corners of Yiddish most excite you.
+Intermediate (Monday nights): Students will build on their knowledge of Yiddish through conversation, reading annotated prose and poetry, further exploring Yiddish grammar (including more advanced verb forms and sentence structures), and diving into the wide world of Yiddish music and culture, integrating both modern day and historical content.
 Level: Participants should be motivated to read Yiddish beyond basic texts with the help of a dictionary and have some experience speaking Yiddish within or outside of a classroom setting.
 Instructor: Max Edwards.

 A dank (thanks) for your interest!